birthed-by-the-necrophage/bbtnp-hugo-source/content/post/session406.md

 * The asteroid is landed in the ocean, positioned with the dome facing up and obelisks pointing outward.
 The water level is just high enough so that the astroid can rest on the ocean floor without submerging the obelisks or the entrance crevice.
 [Note: the interior of the astroid has, so far, retained its weird internal gravitational schemes, but the surface now functions under normal planetary gravity.]

-* Flynn relinquishes control of the astroid and it reverts to it's unarmed status- the lasers stop as the platforms, the central crystal, and the eye crystals all return to their previous positions.
+* Flynn relinquishes control of the astroid and it reverts to it's unarmed status: the lasers stop as the platforms, the central crystal, and the eye crystals all return to their previous positions.

 * Now the party has to figure out how to get themselves and their _spelljaming furnace_ back to Quodeth.
 It can in theory be used to power the bubble car, but there isn't a good way to secure it to the exterior, and it gets too hot to be in the passenger area.